 Residence Halls: Gonzaga Hall

 Students staying in the dormitory must follow the dormitory regulations.
 All rooms are equipped with the following essentials: beds, desks, study chairs, closet, locker, fan, shoe cabinets, microwave, sofa, TV, air conditioners, internet phone, internet LAN and bathroom.
 Each room has a phone for receiving phone calls only.
 Outgoing calls can be made on a student's personal cell phone or a pay phone.
 Laundry rooms are located in B1 of each dorm.
-Students should personally bring any items which they believe are essential during their stay in Korea such as a PC or notebook computer.
 The dorms are locked between midnight and 5 a.m. and curfew is strictly enforced.

 If the applicant is willing, the Office of International Affairs and Public Relations at Sogang University will assist in locating a suitable boarding house in the proximity of the university.
 Please ask the Office for International Programs about fees for this type of housing.

 (Housing fees are paid directly to Sogang by the student)

-Semester or Full Year sessions: Loyola Tuition & Sogang University Room and Board (approx. $1,464 per semester)
+Semester or Full Year sessions: Students pay Loyola tuition + Sogang University room and board (approx. $1,400 - $2,000 per semester)